Kristin Art

 # save best model

-<- bt_res %>%
+best_mod <- bt_res %>%

-best_mod ::select_best(metric = "rmse", mtries, trees, learn_rate)
+tune::select_best(metric = "rmse", mtries, trees, learn_rate)

 # finalize workflow with best model

-<- tune::finalize_workflow(bt_wkflow, best_mod)
+final_wkflow <- tune::finalize_workflow(bt_wkflow, best_mod)

 # fit model to training data

-<- parsnip::fit(final_wkflow, smart_train) final_fit_mod
+final_fit_mod <- parsnip::fit(final_wkflow, smart_train)

 One cool thing about tree-based models is we can visualize which predictors were the most significant drivers of the outcome through a variable importance plot (VIP).
-Based on the VIP for the best model, the PC1 feature was the most important predictor variable by far; remember, the PC1 feature was extracted from the original temperature
+Based on the VIP for the best model, the PC1 feature was the most important predictor variable by far; remember, the PC1 feature was extracted from the original temperature, apparent_temperature, and dew_point parameters, which were highly correlated (> 90%) to each other.
+The time parameter was the second most important variable, followed by hour and months.
+This result makes sense but surprised me!
+I was expecting more weather-related parameters to show up in the top 10.

 Code